 Read our Brexit and consumer rights guide for information on this and other key areas of consumer law that would be affected by a no-deal Brexit.

 Under the Brussels Regulation, depending on the circumstances, you may be able to argue that the laws of the country you come from can take priority over that of the seller’s.

-This means you may be able to argue that you’re protected by the Sale of Goods Act, which states that goods must be as described, of satisfactory quality and fit for purpose.
+This means you may be able to argue that you’re protected by the Consumer Rights Act, which states that goods must be as described, of satisfactory quality and fit for purpose.

 While, in most EU countries, you’ll be entitled to get a repair or replacement for faulty goods, legislation doesn’t always give you the right to reject goods and get a refund.

 In the UK, the Consumer Rights Act allows you to reject a faulty product and get a full refund as long as you reject the product within a 30 day ‘right to reject’ period.

 The Brussels Regulation means you may be able to argue that you’re protected by this law.

 If you need to return an item to another EU country, take a look at our step-by-step guide to help you.

 If you buy something while on holiday within the EU then, from a legal point of view, the contract is seen as being concluded in that country.

 This means your rights will depend on the laws in that country should your product develop a fault or isn’t of satisfactory quality.